 I had visions of the opening her up after the first winter to find the wallpaper hanging off the walls and peeling paint everywhere but that never happened.

 So there we have it!
 A few tips on decorating a caravan.
-Next time I’ll talk about painting the finishing touches — sinks, lights and fittings.
+Next time I’ll talk about painting a caravan exterior.

 Thanks so much to everyone who’s got in contact about Dolly 1 and Dolly 2.
 I love receiving your emails and would be thrilled to see how you get on with your own van makeovers.

 Please do drop me a line with any before and after photos!
 Caro xx